-Pick up a town guide from The Cornwall Centre in the town center and take an illuminating tour of Redruth’s landmarks including William Murdoch’s house, which back in 1772 was the first house lit by gaslight.
+Pick up a town guide from The Cornwall Centre in the town centre and take an illuminating tour of Redruth’s landmarks including William Murdoch’s house, which back in 1772 was the first house lit by gaslight.

 As you walk around Redruth, there are echoes of its prosperous and important Cornish mining past.

-Old buildings line the streets as a reminder of this Cornish area’s status and heritage in commerce during the Victorian era, including the Mining Exchange where bidding for copper and tin took place; the Coffee Tavern built in 1838; and Gilbert’s Theatre from 1875.
+Old buildings line the streets as a reminder of this Cornish area’s status and heritage in commerce during the Victorian era, including the Mining Exchange where bidding for copper and tin took place; the Coffee Tavern built in the year 1838; and Gilbert’s Theatre from 1875.